Parish Organizations

 Since its founding in 1881, the Knights of Columbus has grown from several members in one council to more than 13,000 councils and 1.7 million members throughout the world.

-Here at St. Paul, Council 5062 raises funds for special projects in the parish, St. Paul School, and Bishop Byrne Middle & High Schools.
+Here at St. Paul, Council 5062 raises funds for special projects in the parish and St. Paul School.
 Council members also donate their time in a multitude of support functions within the parish and community.
 In 1980 the "KC Hall" was built adjacent to the Church building.
 Many parish-related functions are held in the facility.
 The Council participates in an annual fund raising effort that benefits the Mentally-Challenged.
 Our local Knights join their National organization to participate in worthwhile projects around the world.
 In a recent example of what the Knights do, their national organization joined with the U. S. Conference of Catholic Bishops and other Catholic organizations to rebuild and reopen a seminary near Havana,Cuba that was siezed and closed by the Communist government nearly fifty years ago.
 Details of how this major step in the improvement of relations between the Church and the Cuban government came about are in this article in the December 2010 issue of Columbia Magazine.

-On the local scene, everyone at St. Paul loves the monthly K of C Spaghetti Dinner, held from 5:00 PM to 7:00 PM in the "KC Hall" on the 3rd Saturday of every month.
-They also serve "all you can eat" pancakes in the KC hall from 8:00 AM to Noon after the Masses on one Sunday of each month.
+On the local scene, everyone at St. Paul loves the monthly K of C Spaghetti Dinner, held from 5:00 PM to 7:00 PM in the "KC Hall" on the 3rd Saturday of every month except July, August, and December.
 The proceeds are donated to the Church.

 Mother Cabrini Circle (1972)